philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 As I returned to scheduling problems for StaffJoy, I realized that my Macbook Air lacked sufficient computing power for some problems, so I investigated Gurobi’s pricing for Amazon EC2.
 With licensing costs at about $15 per hour, running a large optimization in the could cost hundreds of dollars!
 Dissuaded, I began investigating other options.

-I found a solution through the open-source project JuMP, which Icompare the Python interface of Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.
+I found a solution through the open-source project JuMP, which I compare the Python interface of Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.

 # JuMP